 Every once in awhile, authors latch onto a word and it becomes so popular, you virtually can’t get away from it.
 Lately, one of those words is “petrichor”, meaning the earthy scent of rain that’s fallen on dry soil.
 Each time I see or hear it, though, it brings this song to my mind, and I sing it for days thereafter.
 I think you’ll understand this particular earworm once you’ve listened in.

 BTW, “Og” is the Irish word for “young”, so the title translates to “Young Eileen”.
-Here’s a version by Stokes with the added jewel of a jig at the end of the song.
+Here’s a version by the Irish Descendants with the added jewel of a jig at the end of the song.

 (1) Eileen Og, an’ that the darlin’s name is.

 Through the Barony her features they were famous.